Altrincham Interchange

-Altrincham Interchange is a transport hub in Altrincham, Greater Manchester, England, owned and managed by the Bee Network.
-It consists of a bus station on Stamford New Road, a Northern Trains-operated heavy rail station on the Mid-Cheshire Line, and a light rail stop which forms the terminus of Manchester Metrolink's Altrincham line.
-The original heavy rail element of the station was opened by the Manchester, South Junction and Altrincham Railway as Altrincham and Bowdon railway station in April 1881, changing to Altrincham railway station in May 1974.
+Altrincham Interchange is a transport hub in Altrincham, Greater Manchester, England; it is owned and managed by the Bee Network.
+It consists of a bus station on Stamford New Road, a Northern Trains-operated heavy rail station on the Mid-Cheshire Line, and a light rail stop which forms the south-western terminus of two Manchester Metrolink lines.
+The original heavy rail element of the station was opened by the Manchester, South Junction and Altrincham Railway (MSJAR) as Altrincham and Bowdon in April 1881, changing to Altrincham in May 1974.
 The Metrolink element opened in June 1992.
-The Interchange underwent a complete redevelopment, at a cost of £19 million, starting in mid-July 2013.
-The new, redeveloped interchanged opened on 7 December 2014.
-The interchange joined the Bee Network on 5 January 2025, who operate the local buses and the Metrolink trams from the interchange.
-The trains running through Altrincham will join the Bee Network by 2030.
+The interchange underwent a complete redevelopment in 2013/14.
+It joined the Bee Network on 5 January 2025; the trains running through the station will join by 2030.